 If you’re a restaurant owner running a modern restaurant, your takeout customers can be just as profitable as your dine-in clients.
 If you’ve struggled to expand the to-go side of your business, it might be because you don’t have an effective food delivery system.
 Many of these food delivery companies will integrate with your point of sale.

 Managing an entire delivery team can be difficult, but third-party providers have simplified the process.
-There are now numerous tech companies that use intuitive apps to process customer orders, track delivery time-frames, and collect money.
+Now, numerous tech companies use intuitive apps to process customer orders, track delivery time-frames, and collect money.
 Not only does this take the delivery management process out of your hands, but it also allows you to access the millions of customers that use food delivery apps.

 So, what are the best food delivery services for restaurants?
 We’ve compiled a list of your top eight options – let’s check them out!

 UberEats is the food delivery service backed by Uber – the world’s largest ride-sharing app.
 The platform connects restaurant owners with thousands of food delivery drivers using a seamless smartphone application.

 Drivers receive a notification when a nearby order is placed.
 After the driver accepts the job, they travel to the restaurant, pick up the order, and deliver it to the destination.
-Payment is handled electronically through the app, and customers can track the progress of their order from the comfort of their own home – it’s an entirely hands-off process for restaurant owners.
+Payment is handled electronically through the app, and customers can track the progress of their order from the comfort of their homes – it’s an entirely hands-off process for restaurant owners.

 As with most modern restaurant delivery services, UberEats allows you to bypass employing your own delivery team.
 Still, this benefit comes at a price – Uber is known for charging some of the largest food delivery commissions on the market, which can eat into your restaurant’s bottom line.
-At present, you can expect to pay around 30% of an order’s value in commission.
+You can currently expect to pay around 30% of an order’s value in commission.

 The primary advantage of partnering with UberEats is its size.
-As the company has over 300,000 nationwide restaurants, it has become a popular platform for consumers that want variety.
-If you want exposure to UberEats’ loyal customer base, you need to partner with their service.
+As the company has over 300,000 nationwide restaurants to find the best restaurants nearby, it has become a popular platform for consumers that want variety.
+If you want exposure to UberEats’ loyal customer base, you must partner with their service.